stoykotolev/rustle/README.md

 - [x] Add a function to check if the word has repeatable letters and detect their position/color
 - [ ] Add a check to see if you have already solved the word for this day
 - [ ] Maybe add a tracker of how much correct guesses, etc. like with the original game
-- [ ] Better error handling
-- [ ] Write tests
-- [ ] Fix a bug where duplicate letters in the word aren't colored.
+- [ ] Fix a bug where if you pass duplicate letters in a word that doesn't have them, it still colors them.